learnbin.net nav logo

 • Methyl cellulose

 First.
 Cellulose is treated with alkali to expand the fibers.
 Then methyl chloride is added.
 And get methyl ether group.
-Methylcellulose can be dissolved in cold water (water-soluble) because the Methyl ether group breaks H-bonding that is present in cellulose.
+Methylcellulose can be dissolved in cold water (water-soluble) because the Methyl ether group breaks the H-bonding that is present in cellulose.
 The solubility is increasing with increasing temperature.
 Because heating dehydrates the cellulose and hydrophobic methyl ether groups start to interact.
 When dissolving, viscosity increases, and methylcellulose forms a gel.

 Methyl cellulose synthesis